harshitshah4/PotholeUserAndroidApp/POTHOLE.md

 > The almost similar architecture applies for both the app.

 - **User / Actor** :
-  It is the frontend application build on Android
+  It is the frontend application built on Android.

 - **Elastic Load Balancer** :
   Elastic Load Balancer is in front of the Server , and it manages and spreads the traffic acrros the Server.